polpielladev/polpiella.dev/src/pages/handling-multiple-git-ssh-keys.md

 ssh-keygen -t ed25519 -C "<my_work_email>"
 ```

-> When creating the keys, you need to choose a location where to store them.
+> When creating new keys, you need to choose a location where to store them.
 I would recommend using the default path suggested by `ssh-keygen` and append github username for the account the key is associated with to the file's name (i.e. `~/.ssh/id_ed25519_<git_username>`).

 With both keys created, I then added them to the `ssh-agent` like so: